-You can design your own academic program within the Bachelor of Science course structure, which must include a Science major.
+You can design your own academic program within the Bachelor of Science program structure, which must include a Science major.
 This can be combined with an International Studies major in International Relations and Asian Studies.

 Science and International Studies at Western

 The Bachelor of Science/Bachelor of International Studies equips you to work in globalised science-based professions and industries.
 Our graduates have a solid grounding in a core science disciplines such as Biological Science, Chemistry or Mathematics.

 The International Studies component examines the relationships of societies, cultures, languages and systems of government within the international system.
 It develops your capacity to analyse the historical development of relations among nation states and contemporary political, social and cultural issues, such as globalisation, transnationalism and migration.
 You will complete a major in International Relations and Asian Studies, and a sub-major is available in Arabic, Chinese, Indonesian or Japanese.